codesport/fitness-club-dao/README.md

 Customizations were made to the minter contract order to:

 1. Set token sales price and enforce fees for minting:  `receivePayThenMint()`, `setSalesPrice()`, `getSalesPrice()`
-2. Implement getter and setters for `contractURI`.  `contractURI` is used by [Opensea(https://docs.opensea.io/docs/contract-level-metadata)] to auto-populate metadata for a collection
+2. Implement getter and setters for `contractURI`:  used by [Opensea](https://docs.opensea.io/docs/contract-level-metadata) to auto-populate metadata for a collection
 3. Customize maximum token supply: `setTotalSupply()` and `getTotalSupply()`
 4. Block token minting when maximum token supply is reached: `require( _tokenIdCounter.current() < maxSupply, "Max supply of NFTs exhausted");`
 5. Receive Donations and other funds: `receive()` and `receiveDonations()`